Alien Fetish

 Coinage of the term

 Unlike most entries in the sexological canon, exophilia did not originate in a clinic.
-The term was coined by the pseudonymous writer Supervert in the 2001 book Extraterrestrial Sex Fetish, a literary-philosophical novel whose protagonist is obsessed with the sexuality of aliens.
+The term was coined by the pseudonymous writer Supervert in the 2001 book Extraterrestrial Sex Fetish, a literary-philosophical novel whose protagonist is obsessed with the sexuality of aliens; Wikipedia glosses the word as "a fetishism whose object is the sexuality of extraterrestrials."
 Because it arose from a work of fiction rather than clinical observation, exophilia is not listed as a paraphilia by the American Psychiatric Association in the DSM-5-TR and does not appear in the historical diagnostic literature.
 The word is built from Greek exo- ("outside, external") and -philia ("love, affinity"): literally "love of the outside," of that which lies beyond.

 Antecedents in sexology

 The broader pattern of erotic interest in non-human and fantastical figures long predates the modern term.
-Catalogues of unusual desire such as Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex recorded attraction directed at imagined, symbolic, or fantastical objects, and the closely related notion of teratophilia (attraction to monstrous or deviant-from-norm forms) sits alongside it.
-Exophilia is best understood as the specifically extraterrestrial dialect of this older, wider family of non-human attraction.
+Catalogues of unusual desire such as Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex recorded attraction directed at imagined, symbolic, or fantastical objects.
+The specifically extraterrestrial form had no name in that literature: it could not, since the modern alien is itself a twentieth-century invention.
+Exophilia therefore has an unusually shallow clinical pedigree, inheriting the general framing of non-human attraction while its actual subject matter is a product of popular culture.

 Cultural & subcultural evolution

 The distinctly extraterrestrial flavor is a product of twentieth-century popular culture.
 Pulp science fiction supplied the early archetypes (the seductive "green-skinned space woman," the enigmatic humanoid visitor) and post-war film and television cemented them.
-The widely publicized 1961 Betty and Barney Hill abduction account, chronicled in John G. Fuller's 1966 book The Interrupted Journey, folded intimate and invasive themes into UFO lore.
-Television franchises such as Star Trek introduced sympathetic interspecies romance into the mainstream, and by the 1970s and 1980s human–alien erotica circulated through fan fiction and zines at conventions.
+The widely publicized 1961 Betty and Barney Hill abduction account, in which the New Hampshire couple described being taken aboard a craft and physically examined by humanoid beings, was chronicled in John G. Fuller's 1966 best-seller The Interrupted Journey and folded intimate and invasive themes into UFO lore.
+Television franchises such as Star Trek introduced sympathetic interspecies romance into the mainstream, and by the 1970s and 1980s human-alien erotica circulated through fan fiction and zines at conventions.
 Two later developments gave the interest a commercial footing: the rise of self-published "alien romance" (also "sci-fi romance") as a distinct publishing niche in the 2010s, and the growth of an online "monster-loving" community over the same decade, overlapping with monster attraction and cosplay-driven fandom.
 Social platforms have since amplified it through fan edits and convention culture.

 In practice

 The interest is overwhelmingly imaginative and media-mediated.
-It is most often expressed through reading and writing fiction, consuming and producing fan art, collecting figures or media, and imaginative role-play: either solo or with a partner who adopts an alien persona (often via makeup, prosthetics, or costume).
+It is most often expressed through reading and writing fiction, consuming and producing fan art, collecting figures or media, and imaginative role-play: either solo or with a partner who adopts an alien persona (often via makeup, prosthetics, or costume, and sometimes overlapping with masking and identity play).
 Its appeal typically centers on novelty, the allure of the exotic "other," idealized or exaggerated traits, and the safe distance that pure fantasy affords for exploring unconventional scenarios.

 Psychology